homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 The invitations were always purposely sent out so late that only people who lived right near Seattle could hope to get there in time, and they were not invited.
 You may imagine that our home was a scene of bustling activity from the instant the card reached us till it was time to board the train for Duluth.
 I was taken along because there was no one to leave me with, and to help open the car windows.

 We left Niles at noon on the third day of March and did not reach Duluth till the morning of the sixth.
 This was before the era of patent couplers and the cars of a train were fastened to one another with gay ribbons.
 (It was in 1895 that the Santa Fe adopted hooks and eyes.)
-The result was that every mile or so, the engineer would feel a lightening of the pull on his “‘iron horse” and would find on investigating that two or more cars or even the entire train had been left far behind, in fact four hours after the ““start”’ of the trip it was discovered that the engine was way up in Wisconsin while the train was still standing in the station at Chicago with the conductor hoarse from shouting “What’s the matter?”
+The result was that every mile or so, the engineer would feel a lightening of the pull on his “iron horse” and would find on investigating that two or more cars or even the entire train had been left far behind, in fact four hours after the “start” of the trip it was discovered that the engine was way up in Wisconsin while the train was still standing in the station at Chicago with the conductor hoarse from shouting “What’s the matter?”

 Everybody felt kind of blue when we arrived in Duluth at last and realized that we were already thirty-six hours late for the ball and with at least three weeks separating us from Seattle.
 Some were in favor of returning at once to Niles, but wiser counsel prevailed and we prepared to complete the trip in the hope that the difference in time between Minnesota and the Coast would work to our advantage.